-Our Risk Management Framework describes our approach for managing the material risks we face, and comprises nine components underpinned by a strong risk culture and Three Lines of Defence model, as set out in the diagram on page 18.
-Effective risk management requires all the elements of the framework to operate independently and as part of a holistic approach.
-At the centre of the framework is the need for a strong risk culture, that binds the elements, and for all parts of the Group to be clear on their responsibilities for identifying and managing risks through the Three Lines of Defence model.
+Our Risk Management Framework describes our approach for managing the material risks we face, and has nine components underpinned by a strong risk culture and a Three Lines of Defence model with customers at the centre.
+This is represented in the diagram on page 18.

+Effective risk management requires all the elements of our framework to operate independently and interactively to provide a complete approach for managing risk and to deliver fair customer outcomes.

-Westpac is currently focused on implementing its integrated CORE program, which is designed to deliver a sustained uplift in outcomes for customers and how we manage risk.
+Westpac remains focused on implementing our integrated CORE program, which is designed to deliver a sustained uplift in outcomes for customers and how we manage risk.
 Key elements of the CORE program involve embedding our Risk Management Framework and strengthening our risk culture.

 The Group Risk Management Framework, Group Risk Management Strategy and Board Risk Appetite Statement are reviewed annually by the Board Risk Committee.
-The review of the Risk Management Framework includes consideration of whether the framework continues to be sound and that Westpac is operating with due regard to risk appetite.
-The Group Risk Management Framework, Group Risk Management Strategy and Board Risk Appetite Statement were approved by the Board, on the recommendation of the Board Risk Committee, during the financial year ended 30 September 2021.
+The Board Risk Committee also oversees that Westpac is operating with due regard to risk appetite.
+The review of the Risk Management Framework includes consideration of whether the framework continues to be sound.
+The Group Risk Management Framework, Group Risk Management Strategy and Board Risk Appetite Statement were approved by the Board, on the recommendation of the Board Risk Committee, during the financial year ended 30 September 2022.